Normalized solutions to nonlinear Schr\"odinger equations with competing Hartree-type nonlinearities

 In this sense, it is interesting to consider standing waves to \eqref{nlscn} having prescribed $L^2$-norm.
 This leads to the study of solutions to \eqref{equ}-\eqref{mass}.
 Such solutions are often referred to as normalized solutions, which correspond to critical points of the underlying energy functional $E$ restricted to $S(c)$, where

 and

-In this situation, the parameter $\lambda$ in unknown and will be decided as Lagrange multiplier related to the constraint.
+In this situation, the parameter $\lambda$ is unknown and will be decided as Lagrange multiplier related to the constraint.

 In the mass subcritical case, the study of normalized solutions benefits from the well-known Lions concentration compactness principle in \cite{Li1, Li2}.
 In this case, the associated energy functional restricted on constraint is bounded from below.
-Then normalized solutions can be achieved as global minimizers, whose existence is a direct consequence of the use of Lions concentration compactness principle, see for example \cite{AB, CCW, CDSS, CP, G, Gou, GJ2, NW1, NW2, NW3} and references therein.
-However, in the mass critical and supercritical cases, the associated energy functional restricted on constraint becomes bounded from below.
+Then normalized solutions can be achieved as global minimizers related to the minimization problems, whose existence is a direct consequence of the use of Lions concentration compactness principle.
+It was first adapted in \cite{CP} to prove orbital stability of standing waves to nonlinear Schr\"odinger equations.
+Following these initial works, the authors in \cite{Sh} and \cite{BS, CDSS} studied the existence of standing waves to nonlinear Schr\"odinger equations and nonlinear Schr\"odinger-Poission systems, respectively.
+Furthermore, the authors in \cite{AB, NW1, NW2, NW3} considered orbital stability and existence of standing waves to nonlinear Schr\"odinger systems in the one dimensional case.
+The results was extended to the higher dimensional case in \cite{GJ2}, see also \cite{G, GG}.
+We also refer the readers to \cite{Gou}, where orbital stability and existence of standing waves to nonlinear Schr\"odinger systems with a partial confinement were investigated.
+And the existence of ground states for the spinor Bose-Einstein condensates in the one dimensional was established in \cite{CCW}.
+However, in the mass critical and supercritical cases, the associated energy functional restricted on constraint becomes unbounded from below.
 In this situation, normalized solutions often correspond to saddle type critical points or local minimizers, whose existence is based on minimax arguments.